 Pool & Fitness

-In terms of leisure facilities, Hyatt Regency Nice has a very pretty terrace on the third-floor level.
+In terms of leisure facilities, Hyatt Regency Nice has a beautiful terrace on the third-floor level.
 It houses a large free-form swimming pool which is part indoor and part outdoor with a communicating channel so that you can swim between the two.
 The outdoor pool terrace and bar is a very cool place to sit and sip champagne and cocktails, overlooking the promenade.
 There is also a fitness room equipped with good quality equipment, although it is quite small.
-When we viewed it there was only one person using it and it is fine by general 5 Star hotel standards.
+When we viewed it, there was only one person using it, and it is fine by general 5 Star hotel standards.
 Separately located on the third floor is a sauna and steam room (not a Hammam as the hotel claims).
-It was strange that these were tucked away here and we can’t imagine many guests using them.
-Having expected a Turkish-style Hammam we were disappointed.
+It was strange that these were tucked away here, and we can’t imagine many guests using them.
+Having expected a Turkish-style Hammam, we were disappointed.